tipishev/python_debugging_workshop/README.md

 cd dungeon
 ```

+_give 3-5 minutes to setup_

 Before we start, let's edit `play.py`.
 Here we create an instance of `Player` with a name and an empty starting inventory.
 As you can see, the `Player` class itself is very simple.

-All locations in the game are functions to which we pass the player instance and hopefully get it back.
+All locations in the game are functions to which we pass the player instance and hopefully they return player back.
 The game starts with enterng `main_corridor` from which all the other corridors branch.
-The goal of the game is to obtain the Golden Python, and possibly save the world.
+The goal of the game is to obtain the Golden Python, and possibly save the world, I don't know.

 ### Quest 0: Scare the Rat